-Each semester, students register for new classes after meeting with their advisor to plan which courses are needed according to the degree and major requirements.
+Each semester, students register for new classes after meeting with their advisor to plan which courses are needed according to the degree and major requirements. \

-Exception: the first semester the student is enrolled, the Registrar's Office will process a registration on behalf of the student after receiving the results of the English and Math placement exams.
+\Exception: the first semester the student is enrolled, the Registrar's Office will process a registration on behalf of the student after receiving the results of the Math placement exam.